maherou/Teaching/files/CS317/TeamPolicyAssignment.md

     1. Exceptions should be infrequent.
     1. If an exception is frequent, actions or policies should be updated.
 1. Any concerns not addressed by team policies should be discussed with Dr. Heroux.

+### After class assignment

+Using the examples from the [A-Team Tools repository](https://betterscientificsoftware.github.io/A-Team-Tools/):
+- Create an issues-only repository in your team's GitHub organization
+- Put your community policies document in the repo
+- Put in a master initiation and exit checklist in the repo